The Celibate Rifles: History

 The band members undertook further side projects between 1988 and 1993.
 In June 1988 Lovelock issued his debut solo album It's a Wig Wig Wig Wig World followed by a single, "Disco Inferno" in April 1990.
 His second solo album, Fishgrass was released in December 1991.
 Lovelock has also been a sports commentator on SBS TV show, The World Game covering football.
-In 1989 Steedman formed a rock duo, Crent, with Chris Townend (from Kiss My Poodles Donkey) on vocals.
+In 1989 Steedman formed a rock duo, Crent, with Chris Townend from Kiss My Poodles Donkey.
 Crent issued the singles, "A.I.D.S."
 (1989) and "9K.?"
 (1990) plus the mini-album Crent (1990) on Waterfront Records.
-Crent's music was more in the bayou-boogie tradition of John Lee Hooker fleshed out by Steedman's bursts of Zappaesque wah wah guitar.
 Crent issued a second album, Pink Album, on the Shagpile label (through Shock) at the end of 1993.
 Steedman also guested on bass guitar with Ed Kuepper's band The Aints, playing on their live album, S.L.S.Q.
 (1991).
 Meanwhile Larsen and Leone joined Roddy Rayda and The Surfin' Caesars for the album Orgazmatazz (1991).

 In October 1990, Larsen had left The Celibate Rifles to join The Screaming Tribesmen, he was replaced by Nik Rieth on drums.
 At the end of 1991, the group signed to Festival Records and in March 1992 they issued a double album, Heaven on a Stick, which was produced by Rob Younger (vocalist for Radio Birdman).
 Andrew Stafford was disappointed by "a slight letdown, and while it has its high spots, there's nothing on this album (with the possible exception of "Electric Flowers") as immediate as the best of Blind Ear".
 The single "Groovin' in the Land of Love" (December 1991) peaked at number 123 on the ARIA Chart.
 The latter had tracks by fellow Sydney hard rockers, Hard-Ons, to coincide with a joint Australian tour the two bands undertook mid-year.
 The Celibate Rifles' tracks were "5 Lamps" and "Electric Flowers".
 The group then embarked on the Live Stick '92 world tour across the UK, Europe and the US.
 Festival issued a second, double 7-inch single from Heaven on a Stick, "Cold Wind", in May 1992.